nmatsuna/TerraPCA/README.md

 ## Acknowledgements
 I'm grateful to Hiroaki Sameshima for his suggestion to use the PCA approach for the WINERED telluric correction and following discussions.
 I also thank Daisuke Taniguchi for discussions on the algorithm and toolkit.
+The WINERED HIRES-Y band data of telluric standard stars are kindly provided by Emily Pass (MIT).